-The Children's Commissioner is an Independent Crown entity established under the Children's Commissioner Act 2003, operating pursuant to the Crown Entities Act 2004 and represents the 1.1 million people in Aotearoa under the age of 18.
+The Children's Commissioner is an Independent Crown entity established under the Children's Commissioner Act 2003.
+It operates pursuant to the Crown Entities Act 2004 and represents the 1.1 million people in Aotearoa under the age of 18, who make up 23 percent of the population of New Zealand.